NathanRLiu/Discord-AutoMessage/README.md

 # Directions ❗
 1. Either one of the following:
-    a.
-Get your Discord authentication token and paste it into the config.py file OR
+    - Get your Discord authentication token and paste it into the config.py file OR
-    b.
-Put your email/password into the config.py file
+    - Put your email/password into the config.py file
 2. You can now import the functions of the module by simply calling `import discord-automessage`
 3. After importing the module, you can now reference its functions by calling `discord-automessage.functionName`, for example: